victoria-kholina/task/README.md

 # Test task

-To run the project use npm install command
+To run the project use npm install command<br>
 BrowserSync configuration in gulpfile.js